Ukrainian-History/autoBWF/README.md

 `python autoBWF.py <target_filename> [-t <template_filename>]`

 `autoBWF` will prepopulate the Description, Originator, OriginationDate, OriginationTime, and OriginatorRef GUI elements with reasonable guesses as described below.
 If *target_filename* already contains BWF metadata, then those values will appear in the GUI in grey italic text.
-If the user edits those fields, the text color will change to red as a warning that the values will be overwritten in the target file after clicking "Ok". **This cannot be undone!** You have been warned...
+If the user edits those fields, the text color will change to red as a warning that the values will be overwritten in the target file after clicking "Save metadata". **This cannot be undone!** You have been warned...

 The CodingHistory text is generated automatically based on the selections made in the drop-downs to the right of the text box.
 You can also edit the text manually, but be aware that using the drop-down menus will undo any manual edits that you have made.
 Similarly, the Copyright text is replaced with the boilerplate corresponding to the dropdown menu selection.
 The same caveat regarding manual editing holds here as well.